 - Engineers, especially any engineers who would be involved with New Product Development or the creation of risk-based files, such as an FMEA.

-There are also some instances where outside vendors or suppliers may require training in your quality procedures.
+There are also some instances where outside vendors or suppliers may require training in your quality processes.
 Some examples of this would be an outside contractor performing internal audits for your company or a supplier performing your inspection processes at their site.

 - Accountants.
-This role is often not involved directly with product quality and is not often the subject of discussion during quality audits.
+This role is often not directly involved with product quality and is not often the subject of discussion during quality audits.

 - The IT department, as long as the company is not providing Software as a Medical Device (SAMD).